Clarence Bass

 Clarence Bass (born 1937 in New Mexico) is an American writer, fitness expert, and retired lawyer.
 He is best known for his book and DVD series Ripped, which chronicle his fitness, including becoming a past-40 bodybuilding champion.
 Bass was a writer for Muscle & Fitness where he had a question and answer column.
 He has continued to write, documenting his fitness over a span of approximately 60 years in various books that he has released since 1980.
 He is featured in the books Second Wind and Legends of the Iron Game.
 In the June 2017 issue of Men's Health, Bass was named "one of America’s greatest fitness visionaries."
+He is an advocate of plant-based nutrition.

 Early life and education

 Bass was born in Albuquerque, New Mexico in 1937.
 His parents were both in the health field, one a doctor and the other a nurse.